- People, phones and cars will soon be able to position themselves with accuracy of 10 cm (or better) anywhere, anytime in Australia

 In recognition of emerging user needs for static and time-dependent reference frames, the Intergovernmental Committee on Surveying and Mapping (ICSM) and the Spatial Information Council (ANZLIC) have endorsed a 'two-frame' approach to support users who prefer to use a static datum, while also meeting the needs of those who require a reference frame that accommodates ongoing changes in the Earth.

-In 2020, Australia will adopt the two-frame approach, enabling users to work with a static datum, GDA2020, or with a time-dependent reference frame known as the Australian Terrestrial Reference Frame (ATRF).
-Given the diverse range of user requirements in Australia, the choice of which reference frame to use (GDA2020 or ATRF) will remain with the user for the foreseeable future.
+In 2020, Australia will adopt the two-frame approach, enabling users to work with a static datum, GDA2020, or with a time-dependent reference frame known as the Australian Terrestrial Reference Frame (ATRF2014).
+Given the diverse range of user requirements in Australia, the choice of which reference frame to use (GDA2020 or ATRF2014) will remain with the user for the foreseeable future.

 Upgrade 3: Introduction of the Australian Vertical Working Surface

-- AVWS heights can be computed directly from GNSS without needing to connect to survey mark infrastructure with accuracy of 4-8 cm
+- AVWS heights can be computed directly from GNSS with accuracy of 4-8 cm

 For this reason we have a physical datum, known as the Australian Height Datum (AHD) which is closely aligned to the geoid and a model to convert ellipsoidal heights to AHD heights known as AUSGeoid.